 How a Swiss diplomat experienced the end of WWII in Japan

 Eighty years ago, US atomic bombs fell on Hiroshima and Nagasaki, killing more than 200,000 people and forcing Japan to surrender.
-Swiss diplomat Camille Gorgé (1893-1978) wrote about the events firsthand in memoirs now meeting with interest in Japan.
+Swiss diplomat Camille Gorgé (1893-1978) wrote about the events firsthand in memoirs which are now meeting with interest in Japan.

-By the summer of 1945, the Second World War was already over in Europe.
+By the summer of 1945, the Second World War was over in Europe.
 But on the other side of the planet, it was still raging.
-Eighty years ago, the conflict culminated in four dramatic days that changed the world: on August 6 and 9, the atomic bombings of Hiroshima and Nagasaki claimed more than 200,000 lives.
+Eighty years ago, the conflict culminated in four dramatic days which changed the world: on August 6 and 9, the atomic bombings of Hiroshima and Nagasaki claimed more than 200,000 lives.
 Camille Gorgé, Switzerland’s envoy to Japan, witnessed the events firsthand and documented them in detail.

 The following entries are taken from his memoirsExternal link: